 We have been working in partnership with United Living and the Tenants’ and Residents’ Associations (TRAs) to make sure that everyone living at Hatfield and Gerrard has meaningful opportunities to be included in the process.
 After a series of meetings with residents, we arrived at a choice of three designs for the new terracotta cladding, with the preferred option finally chosen by vote.
 Details of this process can be found here.

-Lewisham Homes has offered financial assistance to those faced with higher energy bills while the blocks are unclad, and we have also been engaging with residents though a vibrant programme of events and initiatives.
+Lewisham Homes has offered financial assistance to those faced with higher energy bills while the blocks are unclad, with the most recent of these goodwill payments being made in autumn 2019.
+We have also been engaging with residents though a vibrant programme of events and initiatives.
 Our Community Relations team has helped renovate a community garden on the site, worked to refurbish and reopen the Winslade Cyber Centre nearby and will be opening a Skills Centre on the site in the coming months.

 United Living have also been keeping residents up to date with a dedicated newsletter with latest updates from the works.
 You can download the previous editions below: